hantsy/vertx-sandbox/docs/rest.md

     // Create the HTTP server
     vertx.createHttpServer()
+        // Handle every request using the router .requestHandler(router)
         ...
 }
 ```

-By default Vertx Web use Jackson to serialize and deserialize the request payload.
-Unfortunately it does not register Java DateTime module by default.
+By default Vertx Web uses Jackson to serialize and deserialize the request/response payload.
+Unfortunately it does not register a Java DateTime module by default.

 Add the following dependencies in the *pom.xml* file.